Why Should You Seek Admission to a Helms School of Government Doctoral Degree?

 These programs are designed to equip you with a terminal degree or certificate as well as advanced studies and training for senior leadership and management in the specialized fields of criminal justice, administration, or public policy.

 How Do I Complete the Admission Requirements for the Helms School of Government’s Doctoral Degrees?

 - Apply online or call (800) 424-9596 to apply to a degree program with an Admissions Counselor.

 - A non-refundable, non-transferable $50 application fee will be posted on the current application upon enrollment (waived for qualifying service members, veterans, and military spouses – documentation verifying military status is required).

 - Mail official college transcripts (sealed, unopened copies or via a direct electronic transcript system).
-Admission requires a regionally or nationally accredited master’s degree with at least a 3.0 for admission in good standing.
+Admission requires a regionally or nationally accredited master’s degree with at least a 3.0 GPA* for admission in good standing.
 Students with a GPA of less than 3.0 may be considered for admission on caution.

 Please note: The Office of Graduate Admissions may request additional documentation when conducting admission reviews to evaluate a candidate’s record before a final admission decision can be made.